Muqarrab Khan Gakhar: Allegiance to Ahmad Shah Durrani

+Invasion of Gujjar Singh Bhangi

-Gujjar Singh Bhangi, Lehna Singh Bhangi of the Bhangi Misl and Sobha Singh Kanhaiya of the Kanhaiya Misl took Lahore in 1765 and divided it among themselves.
+Gujjar Singh Bhangi, and Lehna Singh Bhangi of the Bhangi Misl and Sobha Singh Kanhaiya of the Kanhaiya Misl took Lahore in 1765 and divided it among themselves.
 Gujjar Singh was invited by Chaudhry Rehmat Khan Warraich of Jalalpur Jattan to attack Gujrat.
 Gujjar Singh set out at once from Lahore and capturing a total of 150 villages including Wazirabad, Eminabad and Sodhra reached Gujrat in December 1765 where he was joined by Rehmat Khan.
 Muqarrab Khan put up a tough fight but lost the battle and sought refuge in the Gujrat Fort, which was besieged afterwards.
 Muqarrab Khan fled Gujrat towards Rohtas Fort on the back of an elephant while the surrounding area was captured by Gujjar Singh and added to his domain.

 Muqarrab Khan losing all power in his traditional stronghold resorted to Rawalpindi and fortified it.
 In 1767, a Sikh mercenary, Milkha Singh Thehpuria, with assistance from Gujjar Singh Bhangi and Charat Singh Sukerchakia ousted Muqarrab Khan out from Rawalpindi and became the Sardar of the city.
 Milkha Singh was given the entire governorship of the area between Indus River and Chenab River by Gujjar Singh.
 He established himself in Rawalpindi and came to be known as Milkha Singh Pindivala (Milkha Singh of Pindi) afterwards.
 The credibility of the presence of Muqarrab in this battle is often debated by modern historians who believe that it was his sons who lost Rawalpindi to Thehpuria.

 Death

-The death of Muqarrab Khan Gakhar is often debated, but two theories have been put forward by historians;